sensu/sensu-docs/content/sensu-go/6.8/operations/maintain-sensu/disaster-recovery.md

 ### Omit events from backups

 Even if you make regular backups, events are likely to be outdated by the time you restore them.
-The most important part of a backup is capturing the Sensu configuration, and days-old events probably won't be helpful.
+The most important part of a backup is capturing the Sensu configuration.

 If you need access to all events, send events to a time-series database (TDSB) for storage instead of including events in routine Sensu backups.